 Method 5: HDD Manufacturer Application

-You can use the above information to find an application and check hard drive health
+You can use the above information to find an application and check the hard drive's health

 Recover files from the hard drive or backup if the hard drive is fount not healthy or failing.